 Yes, the two employers must first agree on how much of the student's allocation will be earned at their department.
 Having both employers sign off on the Multiple Job Form does this.
-The Multiple Job Form is available on the Financial Aid web page in the Work Study section.
+The Multiple Job Form is available on the JobX training page under Forms & Resources.
 A completed copy of the form should be submitted to the Office of Student Loans & Personal Finance before the student is placed on payroll.
+If the primary position indicates a plan to use the entirety of a student's work study award, then the secondary position must be paid 100% on the departmental fund code.